-Last month, from a conversation with Cody Hofhine, we learned his process to make $250,000 profit in your first year wholesaling, with step two being to “Build a Big Buyer’s List.”
-Now, Cody is back to outline, step-by-step, a trick to finding cash buyers for real estate.
+In my conversation with wholesaler Cody Hofhine, he explained his process to make $250,000 profit in your first year wholesaling.
+Step two of the five step process is to “Build a Big Buyer’s List.”

 Step 1: Go to Craigslist

 “The fastest way to put 25 cash buyers [for real estate] on your list today [is to] get on Craigslist and go to the ‘rental’ section, look for the ‘real estate’ section, and then look at the ‘for rent’ section.”
-Once there, you’ll find two different types of listings: (1) it will be the actual homeowner (landlord) that’s renting the house or (2) it will be a property manager that is responsible for filling the vacancy.
+Once there, you’ll find two different types of listings: (1) the actual homeowner (landlord) that’s renting the house or (2) a property manager that is responsible for filling the vacancy.

 Step 2a: Approach for Property Manager Listings